Home

 The software became available May 17, 1999.

 Several million people are participating.
-Register at the Planetary Society
+Participation information.

 SETI@Home - IEEE CiSE - Jan.01 - in depth article on the SETI@ Home programming.